-Credits are granted to students after the Course Coordinator and the Ratification Committee confirm the Lecturer's assessments.
+Credits are granted to students after the Ratification Committee confirms the Lecturer's assessments.
 The Ratification Committee is a sub-committee of the Academic Board.

 The Academic Board is responsible for determining if a student has accumulated the required number and level of credits, and if the programme requirements have been fulfilled.